 The reasons behind this gap, which we would look into later in the article, is what is keeping the mHealth industry to go completely mainstream – something that can easily be handled by mHealth service providers already into or planning to enter the segment.

-The state of the mobile health app services market that we just saw is the doing of the evolution that the Healthcare industry has seen – from once being a strictly face-to-face operative industry to now being one that has shifted on patients’ and doctors’ palms and fingertips.
+The state of the mobile health app development services market that we just saw is the doing of the evolution that the Healthcare industry has seen – from once being a strictly face-to-face operative industry to now being one that has shifted on patients’ and doctors’ palms and fingertips.

 And the conclusion that we drew then is the same as what we are seeing now – Healthcare has evolved to a place where patients and doctors interact with a screen, the industry is more real-time, and the cases of medical emergencies are in greater control.